gvwilson/11-techbook/README.md

 For most, it's "lesser":
 publishers actually make most of their revenue from a handful of bestsellers.

-Your publisher will give you royalties ranging from 12% to 50% of net revenue (i.e., revenue after discounts).
+Your publisher will typically give you royalties ranging from 10% to 15% of net revenue (i.e., revenue after discounts).
-Assuming a US$50 price tag and sales of 200–1000 copies, this means that you will earn between US$1200 and US$25,000.
-The former is much more likely than the latter;
-since it's going to take at least a thousand hours to write the book, you'll almost certainly be better off financially doing some consulting (or even getting a part-time job in a fast food restaurant).
+You can expect to sell 200–1000 copies;
+a handful of books do much better than that each year, but only a handful.
-Downloading has just made this situation worse:
+Downloading has obviously impact this:
 PDFs and BitTorrent files often appear online within hours of the first digital sales of books (particularly textbooks).
+Assuming a US$50 price tag,
+this means that you will probably earn between US$1000 and US$7500.
+Since it's going to take at least a thousand hours to write the book, you'll almost certainly be better off financially doing some consulting (or even getting a part-time job in a fast food restaurant).

 So why write a book?